 Council Decision of 23 June 2008 concerning the accession of Bulgaria and Romania to the Arbitration Convention then determined the date of entry into force of the AC for Bulgaria and Romania and made the necessary adjustments to the text of the Convention resulting from the accession of the two countries.

-The Arbitration Convention applies in all EU Member States except Croatia.
-A Council Decision will determine the date of entry into force of the AC for Croatia and will make the necessary adjustments to the text of the Convention resulting from the accession of Croatia.
+- Act of accession of Croatia to the European Union through which the country acceded to the AC and the Protocol.
+Council Decision of 9 December 2014 determined the date of entry into force of the AC for Croatia and made the necessary adjustments to the text of the Convention resulting from the accession of Croatia.

 Information specific to a certain Member State with respect to the Arbitration Convention can be provided by the respective Competent Authorities.